200 rounds of Federal

 (government contract number) was XM556FBIT3 for the FBI.
 Then the

 number XM556SBCT3 appeared that was either the new/current contract

-production lots that didn't meet the contract
+production lots that didn't meet the contract specs, but otherwise fit

-"The barrier blind, FBI issued, ATK/Federal 62gr bonded Tactical load on top
+barrier blind, FBI issued, ATK/Federal 62gr bonded Tactical load on top

 has completely upset within the first 2" of gel penetration,

 demonstrating good tissue crush and stretch:"

 .223 Defense Ammo Ever?
-Federal 5.56mm 62gr FBIT3 Gel Test" AR15.com on YouTube
+Federal 5.56mm 62gr FBIT3 Gel Test"

 "The performance of the FBIT3 shows that it is one of the best choices

 for defensive ammo on the market today.
 The round gave us a similar